Who We Are

 Jocelyn Dunn - Office Manager

 Jocelyn is our office manager, handling all administrative tasks for the practice.
 She's the voice you hear on the phone when you're reaching out to seek services, and the face that greets you at the South Park office Monday-Friday.
 You may occasionally find her in the McMurray office, as she manages both practice locations and oversees the daily operations at each location.
 Jocey (pronounced Jossy) gets you set up as a client with us, assigning cases to therapists who have a skill set to help, and creating the necessary paperwork to make things official in terms of our relationship with you.
-She also verifies your benefits and processes all incoming payments to your account.
-If you have any questions about completing paperwork, invoicing and/or payments, or your account in general, she can help you out.
+She also verifies your benefits and processes payments to your account at the time of service.
+If you have any questions about completing paperwork, your financial responsibility, or your account in general, she can help you out.
 She received her bachelor's degree in Business Administration from California University of Pennsylvania.
 In her free time, she enjoys skiing, playing pickleball, working out with her sister and spending time with friends and family.